Casa Alianza Nicaragua

 Small Business Creation for Mothers – Since extreme poverty is one of the most important reasons for the abandonment of children in Nicaragua, Casa Alianza Nicaragua has taken steps to help family members build futures through employment opportunities.
 Casa Alianza Nicaragua offers vocational courses in sewing, bakery, jewellery making and small business administration to mothers of teenagers living in our shelters.

-Community Development – Instead of waiting for children to come to their residence, Casa Alianza Nicaragua decided to reach out to some of the nearby barrios where many of our kids come from to see what they could do to prevent kids from falling into addiction, homelessness and street life.
+Community Development – Instead of waiting for children to come to their residence, Casa Alianza Nicaragua decided to reach out to some of the nearby barrios where many of our child residents come from to see what they could do to prevent these children from falling into addiction, homelessness and street life.

 Programmes we are seeking funding for include Education, health, mums and babies.